 2. For some nature, stop by the Botanical Conservatory to be transported to the gardens of the world while still staying in downtown Fort Wayne.
 Permanent gardens include the Tropical and Desert Gardens, and the Showcase Garden features four different exhibitions throughout the year.

-Art lovers should be sure to stop at the Fort Wayne Museum of Art to see American and other art from the 1800s to the present.
+3. Art lovers should be sure to stop at the Fort Wayne Museum of Art to see American and other art from the 1800s to the present.
 After you finish at the art museum, cross the street and stop by Artlink, a gallery full of local art and unique pieces.

 While strolling downtown, you may also enjoy stopping for a selfie at one of our many murals or pieces of public art.

 Lastly, don't forget to leave time to visit the Old Fort, a replica of the 1815 fort built by Major John Whistler.
-Check out the Old Fort page to see their hours.
+The Old Fort grounds are open to visitors every day.

 Downtown Fort Wayne is home to a great art scene with performances all year round.
 Before you get to Fort Wayne, check our online calendar to see what concerts, shows, and other events are taking place.
 Stop by the Embassy Theatre for famous musicals, and concerts, or to hear the Fort Wayne Philharmonic.
 Over on the Fort Wayne Arts Campus, you can catch a show performed by the Fort Wayne Civic Theatre, Fort Wayne Ballet, or Fort Wayne Dance Collective.
 More community theater is available at the First Presbyterian Theater.